Infrared Heat Therapy Provides Deep Penetrating Heat For Better Healing & Relief

 After application, the skin begins to turn red and a sense of warmth is perceived.
 It is not extreme like some forms of superficial heat, but it does not need to be, because it uses a different form of penetration.
 The redness and effects may be felt up to 45 minutes after application.
 So, there is an almost instant feeling of warmth, then relaxation and sedation with an anti-spasm effect, decongesting chronic swelling and providing varying levels of relief, depending on the condition.

-Infrared heat therapy will not feel as hot as traditional hot packs and one needs to understand this.
+Infrared will not feel as hot as traditional hot packs and one needs to understand this.
 Just because there is not as much heating sensation, this does not mean it is not as effective.
 In fact, the opposite is true.
 There is deeper penetration and a more targeted application of heat.
 These effects can often be noted in hours or even the next day and, when compared to standard hot packs, you can often notice a better therapeutic effect.
 Therefore, in general, initially, hot packs feel better, but in the long term, healing is more effective with infrared and it is personally my preferred method of applying heat to the neck, back and shoulders.

 So, don’t be too judgmental at first by feeling it is not as good as standard hot packs because it is not as hot.
 There is a heat sensation, but the main effects are noted deep in the tissues and better healing is promoted.
 A 30 minute treatment is typical, however, the target can be changed and treated again from a different angle or location.
 Because it is more targeted, the feeling is not as all encompassing as a standard hot pack.
-The infrared therapy uses a section of the hot wrap to provide the treatment.
+The infrared application uses a section of the hot wrap to provide the treatment.

 When Should I Use Infrared Heat Therapy?